 Nobody told me I could get a rent top up because I was working part-time; my rent arrears kept building up.
 When it got to £1,000, they evicted me.
 They just kicked me out.

 I ended up staying on my friend’s sofa.
 I was very lucky not to be rough sleeping.
 I don’t like to think about what could have happened.
 The experience of being homeless would have a huge impact on anyone, but I think being a woman out there alone is a scarier prospect.
 I was so fortunate not to end up vulnerable on the streets.

-I used to visit a local day centre who would provide meals and also give advice.
+I used to visit a local day centre who would provide meals and give advice.
 After about six months, someone there recommended applying to Emmaus Coventry & Warwickshire.
-I had a phone interview and they said ‘can you travel here tomorrow?’ so I moved in the next day.
-I was there for eight months and then moved to Emmaus Village Carlton in Bedfordshire, where I stayed for three years.
-A few months ago I decided to move to Emmaus Oxford and I’ve settled in well.
+I had a phone interview and they said, ‘can you travel here tomorrow?’
+I moved in the next day.
+I was there for eight months and then moved to Emmaus Village Carlton in Bedfordshire, where I stayed for three years before finally moving to Emmaus Oxford.

 I’ve helped out in many different roles during my time with Emmaus; I’ve worked in shops, cooked in kitchens, served café customers and operated a forklift, but my favourite thing is when I work on the vans.
 I really enjoy getting hands-on, collecting and delivering furniture for customers.
 Every week I also like to help out by cooking hot meals for the Emmaus Oxford solidarity project; it’s great that once a week, local homeless people can drop in for food, supplies and advice.